Ivhanrel Sumerah: Keke Minahasa Utara 2012

 She won her first beauty pageant in 2012 as Keke Minahasa Utara.
 A local beauty pageant on Minahasa Utara Regency of North Sulawesi.

 Miss Earth Indonesia 2014

-She competed in Miss Earth Indonesia environmental-themed beauty pageant promoting environmental awareness where she was crowned Miss Earth - Eco Tourism Indonesia 2014, and also as Miss Earth Indonesia Favorit 2014. the crowning ceremony was broadcast live on June 19, 2014 by Kompas TV.
+She competed in Miss Earth Indonesia environmental-themed beauty pageant promoting environmental awareness where she was crowned Miss Earth - Eco Tourism Indonesia 2014, and also as Miss Earth Indonesia Favorite 2014. the crowning ceremony was broadcast live on June 19, 2014, by Kompas TV.

 World Miss University 2016

 As Miss Earth Indonesia - Eco Tourism, she represented Indonesia in World Miss University 2016 held in Beijing.
 She won a special award as Miss Best Talent.

 Miss Sulawesi Utara 2017

-On January 1, 2017 she was crowned Miss Sulawesi Utara, and set to represent North Sulawesi in Miss Indonesia 2017.
+On January 1, 2017, she was crowned Miss Sulawesi Utara, and set to represent North Sulawesi in Miss Indonesia 2017.

 Miss Indonesia 2017

 Representing North Sulawesi, she was the second runner-up of Miss Indonesia 2017 after Achintya Holte Nielsen of West Nusa Tenggara and Astrini Putri of Bengkulu.